cran/Rsagacmd/README.md

-Rsagacmd is unrelated to the `RSAGA` package (https://cran.r-project.org/web/packages/RSAGA/index.html), which provides a command line parser and a limited set of pre-defined functions to interface with SAGA-GIS.
+Rsagacmd is unrelated to the `RSAGA` package (https://cran.r-project.org/web/packages/RSAGA/index.html), which provides a command line parser and a subset of pre-defined functions to interface with SAGA-GIS.
 In contrast, Rsagacmd provides links with SAGA-GIS by dynamically generating R functions for every SAGA-GIS tool that is contained in the user\'s installed SAGA-GIS version.
 This means that every SAGA-GIS tool is available for